 Europe is one of the world’s most expensive travel destinations.
-Hotel rates are sky-high in major capitals like London, Paris and Moscow, and the hefty cost of living (particularly in Scandinavian countries) makes everyday purchases such as meals and public transportation tickets a pricey proposition for travelers.
+Hotel rates are sky-high in major capitals like London and Paris, and the hefty cost of living (particularly in Scandinavian countries) makes everyday purchases such as meals and public transportation tickets a pricey proposition for travelers.

 But that doesn’t mean you can’t see Europe on a budget.
 We’ve gathered 25 tips to help you save your pennies (or pounds!) on your next trip to Europe.

 Europe Trip Planning

 1. Get rate quotes in your home currency.
 Long before you travel, when you are booking your hotel, car rental and other non-flight essentials, try to get quotes in U.S. dollars (or your home currency) and pay in that currency whenever possible.
 This way there are no surprises when your credit card statement arrives and you find out you paid a lot more than your quick back-of-the-envelope estimate when calculating the exchange rate.

 2. Find your focus.
 When planning your European itinerary, consider exploring one region or country in depth rather than bouncing around from place to place.
 For example, spend a week sightseeing in Florence and taking day trips to nearby towns in Tuscany rather than trying to squeeze Milan, Venice, Florence, and Rome into seven or eight days.
 You’ll not only spare yourself hours of sitting in transit, but you’ll also save big on transportation expenses such as airfare or pricey train tickets.
 Learn more about slow travel.

 3. Save on museum entrance fees.
 Many museums offer free admission on certain days or nights of the week or at certain times of the month.
 (For example, the Louvre is free on the first Sunday of each month between October and March.)
 Check ahead of time for free admission at the museums you’re interested in, and schedule your visit accordingly.